 In addition to monthly EMS Rounds trauma assessments, skills and interventions are practiced in the simulation lab at South Shore Hospital.
 Email Bryan O'Neil or call at 781-624-8409.

 EMS services, organizations, and facilities requests for educational programs at your site are highly encouraged.
-To arrange for an educational program contact: Eugene Duffy, Bryan O'Neil or Deborah Pentecost.
+To arrange for an educational program contact: Eugene Duffy, Bryan O'Neil, or Kate Whalen.
 Topics include but are not limited to airway management, concussions, burns, multiple trauma, shock, elderly trauma, triage, resuscitation and massive transfusion,

 Regional Trauma Training